khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 - **Crisp and intentional.** Icon elements should have purpose and place.
 - **Simple and concise.** Design to minimize time to comprehension.
 In the same way the concept of “invisible UI” moves a user to task completion without getting hung up on visual elements or controls, icons should move users to concept and action without extra time spent deciphering a metaphor.

-## Icons collections
+## Icon collections

 There are four icon collections used in the product (not including the Web IDE): UI, status, pipeline, file and folder icons.
-The design guidelines covered below only apply to UI and status icons.
+The design guidelines covered in the sections below only apply to UI and status icons.

 <div class="row">
   <div class="col col-25">